 London is a city where history is on full display.
 Modern attractions weave through century-old footpaths filled with the marvellous architecture of an earlier time.
-There’s a lot to appreciate about these historic London streets.
+There’s a lot to appreciate about the oldest and most historic London streets.

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.